pavulon18/gcas_timesheet_php_website/README.md

 TABLE OF CONTENTS

-  I.  Introduction
+1. Introduction
- II.
-Description of Problem
+2. Description of Problem
-III.
-Instructions for Installation
+3. Instructions for Installation
- IV.
-Acknowledgements
+4. Acknowledgements

-I. INTRODUCTION
+1. INTRODUCTION
 This project is an extention of a project I started a long time ago.
 This project aims to reduce the work for the employees of Gibson County Ambulance Service (GCAS) (AKA Gibson County Emergency Medical Service [GCEMS]) to fully, completely, and accurately complete